-Old Towne Glendale, often referred to as historic downtown Glendale, is one of those ultra-concentrated city centers with all the historic downtown charms.
+Old Towne Glendale, often referred to as historic downtown Glendale is one of those ultra-concentrated city centers with all the historic downtown charms.
 There are antique shops, comic book and music stores, a little library, and the best part — food and drink spots.
 You can find coffee shops, lunch spots, happy hour digs, and fine dining options perfect for dinner.

-From early coffee to as-seen-on-TV restaurants, here’s an all-day dining guide to downtown Glendale.
+Early coffee to as-seen-on-TV restaurants, here’s an all-day dining guide to downtown Glendale.

-7003 North 58th Avenue, Glendale
+A Shot of Java7003 North 58th Avenue, Glendale

 Tucked back in the alleyway off the main drag, A Shot of Java is going to be the most authentic coffee shop you’ll find in downtown Glendale.
 Inside the tiny coffee house — and it does feel like a living room — you'll find a few tables, local art, and the order counter.
 Offerings include pour-over coffee, cold brew, lattes and mochas, Vietnamese-style coffee, and additional options like tea, Italian sodas, smoothies, and hot cocoa.
 The alley is heavily shaded by trees (or lit by twinkle lights) and adorned with bistro-style tables and chairs, artwork, and a little bit of traffic hum from Glendale Avenue.

-5731 West Glendale Avenue, Glendale
+Namaste Cafe5731 West Glendale Avenue, Glendale

 Inside the red-brick corner store Tangled Root Botanicals, the Namaste Café spans the back wall and offers a “high-vibe tea lounge.”
 It offers a number of vegan options, as well as caffeine-free varieties, but there will definitely be something there to perk you up.
 Operated by the ever-friendly Merihelen Nunez, Namaste Café features the Vegan My Thai, Third Eye Chai, and the Spunky Monkey to get you going.

-7013 North 58th Avenue, Glendale
+Bitz-ee Mama's7023 North 58th Avenue, Glendale

 This family-owned Mexican eatery has been around since 1972, and it shows it the best possible way.
 Bitz-ee Mama's is still marked by the classic awning off the sidewalk, still filled with colorful decor and roomy booths.
-Breakfast specials rotate daily, and can include the chorizo skillet with homemade beef chorizo, hashbrowns, scrambled eggs, green chili, cheddar cheese, sour cream and green onions served with a tortilla.
+Breakfast specials rotate daily and can include the chorizo skillet with homemade beef chorizo, hashbrowns, scrambled eggs, green chili, cheddar cheese, sour cream, and green onions served with a tortilla.
 There’s also menudo or pozole served with tortilla or bolillo, green or red chile omelets, and country fried steak and eggs.
-It’s open early, 6 a.m. year round, for those in need of a hearty Mexican breakfast.
+It’s open early, 6 a.m. year-round, for those in need of a hearty Mexican breakfast.

-6729 North 57th Drive, Glendale
+Desert Rose Steakhouse6729 North 57th Drive, Glendale

 There’s a lot going on at Desert Rose Steakhouse.
 It’s a little ways off the main drag, but you’ll easily spot the sandwich sign reading, “All You Can Eat Brunch” with a big that-a-way arrow.
 Desert Rose Steakhouse is a campus of a restaurant, spanning several rooms and featuring an outdoor patio with jumbo chess and more.
 The Sunday brunch is $24.95, $12.95 for kids, and as the sign promised, all you can eat.
 There’s salads, peel-and-eat shrimp, sausage bangers and breakfast meat, French toast, rice and beans, home-fried potatoes, omelets, croquettes, a waffle bar, and carving stations with prime rib and ham.
 A mimosa (or soda or coffee) is also included.

-7016 North 57th Avenue, Glendale
+Little Saigon7016 North 57th Avenue, Glendale

 The family-run Vietnamese restaurant relocated to downtown Glendale from Christown Mall a while back, but the aromatic bungalow looks like it set up shop decades ago.
-Little Saigon is spotted by the adorable courtyard and white-fenced entrance, and remembered by the food.
+Little Saigon is spotted by the adorable courtyard and white-fenced entrance and remembered by the food.
 We’ve listed it as one of the 10 restaurants any self-respecting Phoenician should try at least once, and stand by it.
 Menu highlights include the shrimp-stuffed spring rolls, the banh xeo crepe, anything served in a hot pot, and the coconut-flavored shaved ice.
 However, classics like pho tai are easy orders here.

-5803 West Glendale Avenue, Glendale
+La Piazza Al Forno5803 West Glendale Avenue, Glendale

 This is the classic lunch-spot pizza joint, except surprise, the pizza is incredibly upscale, well-known, even awarded.
 Seen on Diners, Drive-Ins and Dives, La Piazza Al Forno is the sister restaurant to La Piazza PHX, but this Glendale location was, as we’ve said, a trailblazer in bringing wood-fired, artisanal pizza to greater Phoenix.
 And it’s a certified Verace Pizza Napoletana restaurant, meaning your pizza will arrive with the crispy-chewy crust and expected San Marzano tomatoes.

-The Spicery in Our 1895 Home
+The Spicery in Our 1895 Home7141 North 59th Avenue, Glendale

 Make a 48-hour reservation with the staff of The Spicery, and they’ll give you a quaint, almost bygone afternoon experience in this historic home in Catlin Court Historic District.
 It serves lunch in the form of fresh-baked bread, quiche, salad, soup, and sandwiches as well as afternoon tea.
 Choose between small or large pots of tea, coming in caffeinated and decaffeinated options Think Earl Grey, orange spice, pekoe, raspberry hibiscus, and green.
 The house was built in 1895, but the business has been around since 1985 — which is still pretty impressive.

-5819 West Glendale Avenue, Glendale
+Haus Murphy's5739 West Glendale Avenue, Glendale

 For more than two decades, this quaint restaurant has dished out authentic German cuisine — which is still prepared by chef and owner Brett Hoffmann.
 It's known for its Original Oktoberfest Pretzel, sausage sampler, juicy bratwursts, house-made sauerkraut, and a variety of schnitzels.
-And this being a German eatery, there's of course a bar with giant and bottled biers, and a charming patio area — which is just delightful at night.
+And this being a German eatery, there's, of course, a bar with giant and bottled biers, and a charming patio area — which is just delightful at night.
 As seen on Food Network, Haus Murphy's offers you a chance to visit the Old World in the west Valley.

-7146 North 57th Drive, Suite C, Glendale
+A Touch of European Cafe7146 North 57th Drive, Suite C, Glendale

 This little European café covers the globe.
 A Touch of European Café is one of those welcoming restaurants serving lunch and dinner since 2003 — and it’s BYOB to boot.
 There are salads, gourmet sandwiches, homemade soups, and Polish fare in the form of pierogis, cabbage rolls, hunter’s stew, kielbasa, and more.
 For dessert, think cheese blintzes, cakes and cookies, brownies, and caramel apple cider.

-7146 North 58th Avenue
+Papa Ed's Ice Cream7146 North 58th Avenue